Benintendi leads Red Sox over Rays 4-3 on Patriots' Day

 Some of the Rays were playful in their clubhouse early in the morning, with Morrison joking to teammates about the starting time: ''11 o'clock.
 Let's play baseball.''

-Brad Miller and Souza hit consecutive run-scoring grounders in the first.
+Brad Miller and Souza Jr. hit consecutive run-scoring grounders in the first.
 Both runs were unearned because Hernandez, Boston's third baseman, dropped a foul popup by Kevin Kiermaier, who then singled.

 Hanley Ramirez's RBI single in the bottom half cut the lead in half.